Vmoto: Global Partnerships

 On the 24th of July, 2023, Vmoto and Malaysia's Ni Hsin EV signed an MOU for the assembling, marketing and distribution of electric vehicles, offering Vmoto a gateway into the Malaysian market.

 Other global partners of the company include Zenion in the UK, Vanmo in Brazil, Modenas in Malaysia, Nova Moto in South Africa and Skipper Run in Thailand.

 In June 2025, Vmoto announced that it had entered into a partnership with Uber Eats to financially incentivise couriers in a number of European cities to switch to electric vehicles.
 Under the partnership, Uber Eats and Vmoto will also work to establish London’s first battery-swap pilot for e-mopeds.

+At the end of the same year, Vmoto signed a cooperation agreement with Thailand’s AJ Advanced Technologies and Guangdong DHA to launch a large‑scale electric motorcycle battery‑swapping and fast‑charging project in Thailand.